John Pointz

-Sir John Pointz or Poyntz (died 1633) was an English landowner and politician who sat in the House of Commons in 1593.
+Sir John Pointz or Poyntz (c.
+1560 – 1633) of Iron Acton, Gloucestershire, was an English landowner and politician who sat in the House of Commons in 1593.
 He is perhaps best remembered as the maternal grandfather of James Butler, 1st Duke of Ormond.

 Life

 Pointz was the son of Sir Nicholas Poyntz of Iron Acton, Gloucestershire and his first wife Anne Verney.
 His grandfather Sir Nicholas Poynz was a courtier in the time of Henry VIII.
 His father was widely suspected of being a Roman Catholic.

-He was appointed High Sheriff of Gloucestershire for 1591–92 and was J.P. in 1592.
-He was knighted before 1593, when he was elected Member of Parliament for Gloucestershire.
+He was knighted in 1588 and was appointed High Sheriff of Gloucestershire for 1591–92.
+He was J.P. in 1592 and was elected Member of Parliament for the seat of Gloucestershire in 1593.
 From 1602 he was Custos Rotulorum of the county.
 He was Lord of the Manor of Iron Acton.

 Pointz, who was notoriously improvident, and was imprisoned for debt several times, died insolvent and intestate in 1633.
 In fairness to him, he had been embroiled for many years in a lawsuit about his father's will.
-He was buried at Iron Acton.
+He was buried on 29 November 1633 at Iron Acton.